EdgeX-Camera-Management/device-usb-camera/docs/RtspStreamingGuide.md

 - An [RTSP server](https://github.com/aler9/rtsp-simple-server) is embedded in the dockerized device service.

 ## Tested Devices
-The following devices have been tested with EdgeX:
+The following devices have been tested with EdgeX USB Camera Device Service:
+Note: Results may vary based on camera hardware/firmware version and operating system support.
 <!-- sorted alphabetically -->
 - AUKEY PC-LM1E Webcam
 - HP w200 Webcam